-An update to the 1973 nomination for the Walter Reed House was accepted into the VLR And the NRHP in 2015.
+An update to the 1973 nomination for the Walter Reed House was accepted into the registers in 2015.
 This documentation expands the original 2-acre boundaries to encompass the full extent of this historic property, both during the time of Dr. Walter Reed’s birth (1851) and the development of this crossroads community of Belroi/Stubbs Tavern (ca. 1810 through the postbellum period).
-Dendrochronological analysis includes as appendix determined that the original structure was built in the summer of 1821 or shortly thereafter.
-The updated nomination also includes the results of archaeological research and recent documentary evidence which refines the period of significance to ca. 1810 through 1927, the year the Medical Society of Virginia restored the Birthplace and opened it as an historic site.
+Dendrochronological analysis determined that the original structure was built in the summer of 1821 or shortly thereafter.
+The updated nomination also includes the results of archaeological research and recent documentary evidence which refines the period of significance to ca. 1810 through 1927, the year the Medical Society of Virginia restored the birthplace and opened it as a historic site.
 This final action represents one of the earliest historic preservation initiatives undertaken in Gloucester County.

 [VLR Listed: 9/17/2015; NRHP Listed: 12/15/2015]

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.